WLHS-Programming1-2023/Projects/GeometryFun/readme.md

 ## Submitting

-Upload your .py file into Google Classroom and also share a link to your GitHub repository
+Upload your .py file into Google Classroom along with your pseudocode